ckb-js/lumos/packages/ckb-indexer/README.md

 ### **EventEmitter**

-Event-driven pattern is also supported besides the above polling pattern.
+Besides polling pattern, event-driven pattern is also supported.
 After subsribing for certain `lock|type` script, it will emit a `changed` event when a block containing the subsribed script is indexed or rollbacked.

 The principle of the design is unreliable notification queue, so developers are supposed to pull from the data sources via `CellCollector|TransactionCollector`, to find out what might happened: cell consumed, new cell generated, new transaction generated, or a chain fork happened, etc; and take the next step accordingly.